webmeshproj/webmesh/doc/configuration.md

     --services.turn.public-ip                                                               The address advertised for STUN requests.
     --services.turn.server-realm                 (default: webmesh.io)                      Realm used for TURN server authentication.
     --services.turn.stun-port-range              (default: 49152-65535)                     Port range to use for STUN.

+Plugin Configurations:

+    --plugins.basic-auth.htpasswd-file          Enables the basic auth plugin with the path to a htpasswd file --plugins.ldap.bind-dn                      Enables the ldap plugin with the bind DN --plugins.ldap.bind-password                Enables the ldap plugin with the bind password --plugins.ldap.ca-file                      Enables the ldap plugin with the path to a CA for verifying certificates --plugins.ldap.node-id-attribute            Enables the ldap plugin with the node ID attribute --plugins.ldap.server                       Enables the ldap plugin with the server address --plugins.ldap.user-base-dn                 Enables the ldap plugin with the user base DN --plugins.ldap.user-disabled-value          Enables the ldap plugin with the user disabled value --plugins.ldap.user-id-attribute            Enables the ldap plugin with the user ID attribute --plugins.ldap.user-status-attribute        Enables the ldap plugin with the user status attribute

+    --plugins.local        A configuration for a local executable plugin.
+                           Provided in the format of path=/path/to/executable,config1=val1,config2=val2,...

+    --plugins.localstore.data-dir        Enables the localstore plugin with the path to a data directory --plugins.mtls.ca-file               Enables the mTLS plugin with the path to a CA for verifying certificates

+    --plugins.server        A configuration for a remote server plugin.
+Configurations are the same as the local plugin, but with the addition of server configurations in the format of: server=rpcserver.com:8443[,insecure=true][,tls-ca-file=ca.crt][,tls-key-file=tls.key][,tls-cert-file=tls.crt]

 General Flags